Ganglion N014

 Clinical onset

-Once the diagnosis has been confirmed clinical onset can be backdated to when the current swelling first became evident.
+Once the diagnosis has been confirmed, the clinical onset can be taken from when the current swelling first became evident.

 Clinical worsening

-Ganglions may resolve spontaneously and most do not require treatment.
+Ganglions may resolve spontaneously, and most do not require treatment.
 Aspiration or surgical treatment may be indicated for pain or loss of function.
-Closed rupture of a ganglion by hitting it with, for example, a book, was a past treatment practice but is no longer recommended.
+Even with surgical removal, there is a small chance of recurrence.
+Clinical worsening may occur if the condition is left without appropriate management.

 Source URL: https://clik.dva.gov.au/sop-information/sops-and-supporting-information-alphabetic-listing/e-g/ganglion-n014